alighaffari3000/n8n-automated-install/README.md

 # Automated n8n Installation Script for Ubuntu

-This bash script automates the initial installation of n8n, the workflow automation platform, on an Ubuntu server.
+This bash script automates the installation of n8n (Workflow Automation) on Ubuntu alongside with automatic Nginx Proxy Manager deployment

 **Disclaimer:** This script automates many steps but requires manual configuration of Nginx Proxy Manager and DNS records for full functionality.
 Please review the script and ensure you understand each step before execution.